lvgl/lvgl/docs/details/widgets/dropdown.rst

 selects a new value, the list is deleted again.

 The Drop-down list is added to the default group (if it is set).
-Besides the Drop-down list is an editable object to allow selecting an option with encoder navigation too.
+Besides the Drop-down list is an editable Widget to allow selecting an option with encoder navigation as well.

 .. _lv_dropdown_parts_and_styles: